 If you are interested in a Bachelor thesis in the group "Environmental Modelling in the Climate System", please contact Prof. Dr. Holger Tost directly.

-- Comparison of ceilometer aerosol backscatter data with in situ sampling using a low cost sensor.
+- Comparison of ceilometer aerosol backscatter data with in situ sampling of PM using a low cost sensor.